Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 11 Januari 2026 17.32.26 UTC
+- WIB: Minggu, 11 Januari 2026 18.25.10 UTC
-- WITA: Minggu, 11 Januari 2026 18.32.26 UTC
+- WITA: Minggu, 11 Januari 2026 19.25.10 UTC
-- WIT: Minggu, 11 Januari 2026 19.32.26 UTC
+- WIT: Minggu, 11 Januari 2026 20.25.10 UTC

 Kutipan Inspiratif:
-"Love is not only made for lovers.
-It is also made 4 true friends.
-A true friend can love more than a lover."
+"Take chances, make mistakes.
+That's how you grow.
+Pain nourishes your courage.
+You have to fail in order to practice being brave."

-Kategori: friendship
+Kategori: motivational